the-alex-b/Locus/README.md

 # Locus
-Locus is a local, simple, in-memory vector database.
+Locus is a local, simple, in-memory vector database based on hnswlib.

-Why Locus?
-* Easy to use
-* 2 dependencies
-* Store database locally

 ## Installation
 ``` bash